 A dry cough and weight loss can end up as pneumonia and you might start taking medication for pneumonia.
-According to research by C. Feldman from Department of Medicine, Johannesburg Hospital, South Africa, pneumonia is a significant cause of morbidity and mortality in HIV-infected patients.
+According to research by C. Feldman from the Department of Medicine, Johannesburg Hospital, South Africa, pneumonia is a significant cause of morbidity and mortality in HIV-infected patients.

 Your nails change color

-Another symptom of HIV is a yeast infection which commonly shows up in the mouth.
+Another common symptom of HIV is a yeast infection which shows up in the mouth.
 Candida fungus causes the infection.
 It is not painful but bothersome especially once you start feeling those patches in your mouth.